Butler-Brand/Butler-Brand.github.io/_posts/2020-01-02-publications-post.md

 Now entering it's third year, the Toronto Science Fiction and Fantasy Writing group -- possibly the largest speculative writing group in Canada -- puts on a challenge to write an entire story in a 24-hour period.
 These are then compiled into an anthology sold online, warts and all.
-Which, considering you know what you submit can't possible be perfect, is part of the challenge.
+Which, considering you know what you submit can't possible be porfect, is part of the challenge.

-I'm heavily involved in this group, and recuse myself from entering other various paid anthologies for which I often serve as a first reader or editor, but I've because these are purely based on completion and quality is, to some extent, secondary, I enter this every year.
+I'm heavily involved in this group, and recuse myself from entering their other paid anthologies for which I often serve as a first reader or editor.
+But these are purely based on completion and quality is, to some extent, secondary.

+I enter every year.
 It's a lot of fun.

 I have a story in each of these volumes: